movestore/cargo-agent-r/README.md

 Please do not work on our `main` branch, but fork the repository and add files that are necessary to extent MoveApps by your requested IO type.
 After that submit a **Pull-Request** to this repository with your changes.
 See below the files that are necessary:

-- analyzer code,
+- analyzer code
-- example data,
+- example data
 - documentation
 - unit tests